pilotgary/SV08-PZ-Probe/README.md

 3. To work with the Sovol branch of Klipper.
 4. 3D printed parts should not require support.

+> [!IMPORTANT]
+> Full details of the PZ probe can be found on the E3D support page at https://e3d-online.com/pages/e3d-support-pz-probe
+> Please read these instruction thoroughly before proceeding.

 ## New 3D printed parts
 The new 3d printed parts can be found in the STEP directory.
 As most modern slicers can open STEP files directly this is the preferred format for this project.